Particle Shape Analysis of Portland Cement

 In looking at a sampling of the particle thumbnails, it is obvious that this sample is made up of more than one kind of particle shape.
 The “diameter” data may mislead the user into thinking the particles are all the same type when they are not.

-Procedures and Results
+Procedures and Findings

 These represent overall results for the total sample.
-Save

 In addition to the statistics overview presented herein, the Pi Sentinel PRO Post-run processing function enables the presentation of the total distribution of any, or all, of the measures utilized, for all particle subgroups.
 It also permits the observation of particle thumbnails and two measure correlation diagrams.